mestoru/russial/README.md

 ## Usage

-The Russial gem automatically works with any structures that you pass as dictionary.
+The Russial gem automatically works with any Hash-like structures that you pass as dictionary.
 You can use it with plain Ruby or I18n/Rails.
 Keys must be symbols.

 ### Plain Ruby